JordanCWard/SQL/README.md

     SUM(v.total_unique_views) AS total_unique_views
 FROM
     contests cn

-JOIN
+-- Join contests with colleges to link contests to their respective colleges JOIN
     colleges cl ON cn.contest_id = cl.contest_id

-JOIN
+-- Join colleges with challenges to get all challenges for each college JOIN
     challenges ch ON cl.college_id = ch.college_id

-LEFT JOIN (
+-- Left join aggregated view statistics for each challenge LEFT JOIN (
     SELECT
         challenge_id,